andytom/snippets/README.md

 $ ./manage.py test
 ~~~

-As well as test for pep8.
+As well as test for pep8 compliance.

 ~~~
 $ ./manage.py pep8